aws-amplify/amplify-swift/AmplifyPlugins/API/AWSAPICategoryPluginIntegrationTests/GraphQL/GraphQLWithLambdaAuthIntegrationTests/README.md

     return response
 };
 ```
-9. still in the AWSConsole, go to AppSync, select your app, set the authorization type as "Lambda" and select the newly created Lambda function
+8. still in the AWSConsole, go to AppSync, select your app
+9. In the "Settings" panel under "Default authorization mode", set the authorization type as `AWS Lambda` and select the newly created Lambda function

-Note: steps 4..7 and 9 should be updated when the CLI supports this new authorization type.
+Note: steps 4..9 should be updated when the CLI supports this new authorization type.

 You can now run the tests!